VMware vSphere AutoScale

 Startup Script

 When instances are provisioned, this script is executed and is responsible for installing and configuring the Kasm Agent.
 Scripts are run as bash scripts on a Linux host and Powershell scripts on a Windows host.
-Additional troublshooting steps can be found in the Creating Templates For Use With The VMware vSphere Provider section of the server documentation.
+Example scripts are available on our GitHub repository Additional troublshooting steps can be found in the Creating Templates For Use With The VMware vSphere Provider section of the server documentation.

 • Submit the Provider Config